dddrrreee/cs140e-23win/notes/mode-bugs/README.md

 <br>
-There are actually two bugs, but let's just talk about the assembly.
+There are actually two bugs, but let's just talk about the conceptual one in the assembly routine specification.
 At a mechanical level we do correctly do what the comments say:

    1. We correctly pass the return address held in `lr` to System mode by moving it to the unbanked `r1`.